 Leave the Leaves

-At last autumn has arrived, after what seems like an interminable summer.
+At last, autumn has arrived, after what seems like an interminable summer.
 Leaves are beginning to change and will soon be falling.
 Some people enjoy the annual ritual of raking up leaves, possibly burning them or leaving them on the curb for pickup.
 For others, it’s a dreaded chore.
 If you are in the latter category, take heart: scientists at the National Wildlife Federation have come out urging homeowners to “leave the leaves” – don’t rake them up, let them stay on the ground, gradually decomposing throughout fall and winter.
 The Federation has several reasons to encourage this.
 First, raking leaves (or using a leaf blower, which has the added negative of fuel usage and noise pollution) for the purpose of having them go to the landfill is a problem.
 Leaves taking up space in the landfill is a waste of valuable and increasingly limited space.
-The problem isn’t just an inefficient use of space, however: according to the Federation, solid-waste landfills are the largest US source of man-made methane, one of the most problematic greenhouse gases.
+The problem isn’t just an inefficient use of space, however: according to the Wildlife Federation, solid-waste landfills are the largest US source of man-made methane, one of the most problematic greenhouse gases.
 According to the U.S. Environmental Protection Agency, leaves and other yard debris takes up 13% of the solid waste of the entire country, about 33 million tons per year.
 What if there was another way to manage fall leaves so they didn’t take up landfill space, creating methane?

 The National Wildlife Federation has tips for making the most of your fallen leaves.

 - Make a brush shelter for wildlife: in an out of the way place in your yard, combine leaves with branches, sticks and stems.
 Pile them together to create a shelter.
 In the spring it will break down and go back to the earth.
+Brush piles provide valuable habitat for pollinator insects which borrow into the wood, for birds, and amphibians and reptiles such as toads and lizards.

-As the leaves begin to fall this year, consider the benefits of letting them stay on the ground.
 Not only will it benefit the environment, your soil, and wildlife, think of all the hours you’ll save not raking and hauling leaves!
 Spread the word: get the entire neighborhood on board!
 Remember, you’re not lazy, you’re a conservationist!

 Paige Burns is an Assistant Horticulture Agent with N.C.
 Cooperative Extension in Richmond County.
 You may reach Paige at her office at 123 Carolina Street in Rockingham, NC; by phone at 910.997.8255, or e-mail email@example.com.